AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

 To preview the content of your email, follow the steps below.

-1. Browse to the email [Edit content](../content/edit-content.md) screen.
+1. Browse to the email [Edit content](../content/edit-content.md) screen or to the [Email Designer](../content/get-started-email-designer.md).

 1. Click the **[!UICONTROL Simulate content]** button.